 Posted on Leave a comment

 What do you want people to do next?

 There are loads of different ways that people could respond to your posts.
-They could like, share, or comment on social media or sign up to your mailing list.
+They could like, share, or comment on social media or sign up for your mailing list.
 They might subscribe to your YouTube channel or send you a connection request on LinkedIn.
 You could leave it to chance.
 The only problem with that is that people are lazy.
-If you ask them to do something they might not do it.
-If you don’t ask they definitely won’t.
+If you ask them to do something, they might not do it.
+If you don’t ask, they definitely won’t.
 That’s where your call to action comes in.
-If you’re trying to widen your reach ask them to like and share your post.
+If you’re trying to widen your reach, ask them to like and share your post.
 Ask them a question to get people talking.
-Tell them what they’ll get out of signing up for your mailing list and give them a nice big sign up button to make it easier.
+Tell them what they’ll get out of signing up for your mailing list, and give them a nice big sign-up button to make it easier.

+Posted on Leave a comment